Rubio says the US will drop Ukraine-Russia peace efforts if no progress within days

 ——

 Arhirova reported from Kyiv, Ukraine.
-Illia Novikov in Kyiv and Joanna Kozlowska in London contributed to this report.
+Illia Novikov in Kyiv, Joanna Kozlowska in London and Nicole Winfield in Rome contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.